 I defined the corporate and accent colour palette and chose a highly legible set of typefaces to be used throughout the EAP Platform.
 This proved to be particularly important as the platform is mainly editorial-led, so ease of reading is crucial to the product's performance.

 As part of my design approach I used modular, atomic design principles, centred around component reusability.
 This helped to speed up my workflow, whilst ensuring a good level of UI consistency throughout the product.
 Thanks to the scalable modularity, it also made it easy to collate all the components into a shareable pattern library.
 This allowed me and the developers to work in a more structured way.

 At this stage, all of the previously scoped design elements such as grid layout, typography, colour palette and modular components all came together to create a clear and engaging editorial-led design.

 Due to WorkAngel's joint venture with Ceridian, the newly formed LifeWorks power brand required a new set of brand guidelines.
 I was responsible for designing and collating all of the guideline content.
 This new set of global rules really helped the company to define a more consistent image for itself, especially in relation to its audience.

 With less than a month to complete the entirety of the EAP design, the turnaround was extremely short.
 The lack of resources, large workload, and tight deadlines proved to be quite stressful at times.

-Nevertheless, It's often said that “pressure makes diamonds”.
-And so, these highly pressurised working conditions really did help me to gain a better understanding of my working capacity.
-As a result, the EAP platform was delivered on time and to a high standard, which ultimately helped WorkAngel to successfully close their joint venture agreement with Ceridean, which later led to LifeWorks being acquired by Morneau Shepell for $426 million.
+Nevertheless, It's often said that “pressure makes diamonds” - So on that note, the pressurised working conditions really helped me to gain a better understanding of my working capacity.
+As a result, the EAP platform was delivered on time and to a high standard, which ultimately helped WorkAngel to successfully close their joint venture agreement with Ceridean, which later led to LifeWorks being acquired for $426 million by Morneau Shepell .